-Proposal No. Proposal Board Vote Recommendation 1 Election of the SCYNEXIS Board of Directors' seven nominees as directors to serve until the 2023 Annual Meeting of Stockholders and until their successors are duly elected and qualified For each SCYNEXIS director nominee 2 Ratification of the selection, by the Audit Committee of the Board of Directors, of Deloitte & Touche LLP as the independent registered public accounting firm of SCYNEXIS, Inc. for its fiscal year ending December 31, 2022 For 3 Advisory approval of the compensation of our named executive officers as disclosed in this proxy statement For 4 Approval of an amendment to our Amended and Restated Certificate of Incorporation, as amended, to increase the total number of authorized shares of common stock from 100,000,000 to 150,000,000 For nd to mail these proxy materials on or about May, 2022, to all stockholders o nnual Meeting. f record entitled to
+Proposal No. Proposal Board Vote Recommendation 1 Election of the SCYNEXIS Board of Directors' seven nominees as directors to serve until the 2023 Annual Meeting of Stockholders and until their successors are duly elected and qualified For each SCYNEXIS director nominee 2 Ratification of the selection, by the Audit Committee of the Board of Directors, of Deloitte & Touche LLP as the independent registered public accounting firm of SCYNEXIS, Inc. for its fiscal year ending December 31, 2022 For 3 Advisory approval of the compensation of our named executive officers as disclosed in this proxy statement For 4 Approval of an amendment to our Amended and Restated Certificate of Incorporation, as amended, to increase the total number of authorized shares of common stock from 100,000,000 to 150,000,000 For

+We intend to mail these proxy materials on or about May 13, 2022, to all stockholders of record entitled to vote at the Annual Meeting.